filecoin-project/FIPs/FIPS/fip-new-syscall-api.md

 ) -> Result<()>;
 ```

 The syscall takes in `event_off` and `event_len` which refer to a pointer and length in WASM memory where the CBOR encoded `ActorEvent` has been written.
-An `ActorEvent` structure is defined in `fvm_shared::event` as:
+An `ActorEvent` structure is defined as:

 ```rust
 pub struct ActorEvent {